pbella/OMeta-Cuis/README.md

 - Debugging support is weak (a known issue with OMeta in general... let's work to improve it)
 - More test cases and examples are need.
 - The OMeta styler works reasonably well but is still a work in progress.
 One notable bug is that the first time you browse a Smalltalk method in an otherwise OMeta class, the formatting will be incorrect.
 Select a different method and then select the Smalltalk method again to work around this issue for the time being.
+- Possible performance optimization: create an ivar for OM2Fail in OMeta2Base rather than creating an instance per exception.
+(This was previously accomplished via a global OMeta2Fail which resulted in a memory leak)